-Approximately 10 hours, depending on humidity, temperature and use of product (as a stain or glaze).
+Approximately 10 hours, depending on humidity, temperature, and air movement.
+Dry times may also be extended due to excess stain application or lack of stain penetration.
 Wiping Stain can be topcoated after 12 hours, but stain must be thoroughly dry.
+When used on hardwood floors, allow 24 hours or longer depending on surface and drying conditions.
 Ideal drying conditions recommended are 70° to 75°F and 35 to 50% humidity.

 Using a cleaning solvent, such as paint thinner or mineral spirits, is recommended for cleanup.
 The use of paint thinners or mineral spirits may violate VOC compliancy in your area.
 Check with your local government agencies to ensure proper compliancy.

 |DANGER: Rags, steel wool, sanding residue, and other wastes used or soaked with this product may spontaneously catch fire if improperly discarded.
 No ignition source is required for these wastes to start on fire by themselves.
 Immediately place rags, steel wool, sanding residue, and other wastes used or soaked with this product in a sealed, water-filled metal container.
 Dispose of in accordance with local fire regulations.|